E-9 Visa in Korea: The EPS Worker's Practical Guide

 - Regional hiring bonus.
 Non-metropolitan employers can hire up to 30% more E-9 workers above their base allocation.
 Seoul-metro employers can hire 20% more.

 - 2024 service-sector opening.
-Restaurants, hotels, and condominiums opened to E-9 workers with an initial 4,490 slots.
+Restaurants, hotels, and condominiums opened to E-9 workers, starting with an initial pilot allocation.

 - Employer-change reform under review.
-MOEL studied voluntary job change after 1 to 2 years with the same employer.
-A task force ran through March 2026.
-As of April 2026, no reform has been enacted.
+MOEL has been studying voluntary job change after 1 to 2 years with the same employer.
+As of mid-2026, no statutory change has taken effect.

 Sources